Credit Mix: Do You Need to Care About Types of Credit? [Infographic]

 There is no hard-and-fast rule when it comes to how many credit cards is too many because the impact of any given factor on your credit score depends on what is already in your credit profile, says FICO.

-However, in figure 1 in the article “How Credit Actions Impact FICO Scores,” the hypothetical consumer “Rachel,” who has 33 credit accounts, has a lower credit score than “Maria,” who has 21 accounts.
+However, in Figure 1 in the article “How Credit Actions Impact FICO Scores,” the hypothetical consumer “Rachel,” who has 33 credit accounts, has a lower credit score than “Maria,” who has 21 accounts.

 This would seem to imply that at some number between 21 and 33 accounts, one’s credit score might begin to suffer.
 However, these two consumers have other differences in their credit profiles, so the difference in their credit scores cannot be solely attributed to the number of accounts in their files.